weizhenFrank/WeakNucleiSeg/README.md

 ## Description

-This page contains the code of "WEAKLY SUPERVISED NUCLEI SEGMENTATION VIA INSTANCE LEARNING" proposed in [1].
+This page contains the code of "WEAKLY SUPERVISED NUCLEI SEGMENTATION VIA INSTANCE LEARNING".

+## Run the code

 ### 0. Create environment